i would like to suggest to the British the A10 Heavy Cruiser, the legitimate predecessor of the Valentine infantry tank.

 Firepower

-the main armament of this tank is pretty standard for the British early tank. it is the well-known 40mm 2-pounder gun that is quit an effective tank gun whose round can be quite punchy., it has access to many different rounds which allows Gaijin to have a bit of flexibility with the round they want to give it to change the BR they want it to be. the elevation is also quite comfortable in all gound. the depression in particular is quit good. the turret is also pretty fast to turn.
+the main armament of this tank is pretty standard for the British early tank. it is the well-known 40mm 2-pounder gun that is quite an effective tank gun whose round can be quite punchy., it has access to many different rounds which allows Gaijin to have a bit of flexibility with the round they want to give it to change the BR they want it to be. the elevation is also quite comfortable in all gound. the depression in particular is quite good. the turret is also pretty fast to turn.
 The gun is shoulder-stabilized as well. on the side of the armament, this tank will feel pretty good.

 Mobility